Climate Change: One Planet, One Chance

 These industries also happen to be huge, and extremely wealthy.
 Climate change denial organizations backed by oil companies, for example, receive enormous funding to perform ‘research’ and to spread misinformation.

-But because the effects of global warming are small and measured out across decades, these companies can continue their unsustainable operations under the radar, avoiding too much scrutiny.
-Just like how the tobacco industry refused to acknowledge that smoking caused lung cancer until 20 years after the link was
+Because the effects of global warming are small and measured out across decades, these companies can continue their unsustainable operations under the radar.
+This is reminiscent of the tobacco industry refusing to acknowledge that smoking could cause lung cancer until 20 years of data had been gathered3.

 This nonchalance is also reflected in policies designed to curb the effects of climate change, either being too small in scope or dismissed as unfeasible.
 Furthermore, politicians who find themselves losing public approval can quickly and directly improve the economy simply by removing a few costly sanctions.